 My relationship with holistic mind-body practices informs my exercise of therapeutic horticulture.
 I trained formally in Jon Kabat-Zinn’s MBSR mindfulness based stress reduction with NYC based teachers of mindful meditation, continue practice in Charlotte Selver’s Sensory Awareness approaches, return regularly to Les Fehmi’s Open Focus and draw inspiration from Pauline Oliveros’ Deep Listening Sonic Meditations.
 I have used these techniques for personal well-being and they are now resources for my own approach in Nature, the Arts within workshops.

-A founding member and active on the board of the French Federation Jardins Nature et Sante (FFJNS), I am also a member of several other professional organizations: the American Horticultural Therapy Association (AHTA), the American Association of Art Therapy (AAAT) and the French Federation of Art Therapists (FFAT).
+A founding member, current board member and acting tresasurer of the French Federation Jardins Nature et Sante (FFJNS), I am also a member of several other professional organizations: the American Horticultural Therapy Association (AHTA), the International Society for Traumatic Stress studies (ISTSS ) and the French Federation of Art Therapists (FFAT).
 I also adhere to AMAVIE, professional group representing complementary and natural health practitioners.